The Bahia Palace.

 Bahia Palace is a stunning, 19th century palace in Marrakesh.

-It’s definitely a must-see if you’re visiting the city, and it’s quite spectacular.
+It’s definitely a must-see if you’re visiting the city, as it’s quite a spectacular place.

 The rooms are decorated with stuccos, paintings, and mosaics to capture the essence of Islamic architecture.